Embassy of the Philippines, Madrid: Staff and activities

-The Philippine Embassy in Madrid is headed by Ambassador Philippe Lhuillier, who was appointed to the position by President Rodrigo Duterte on October 11, 2016.
+The Philippine Embassy in Madrid is headed by Ambassador Philippe Lhuillier, who was first appointed to the position by President Rodrigo Duterte on October 11, 2016.
 Prior to his current post, Lhuillier, a businessman who served as chairman of the pawnshop chain Cebuana Lhuillier, headed the Philippine Embassy in Lisbon as ambassador to Portugal, and prior to that served 11 years at the Philippine Embassy in Rome as ambassador to Italy.
-His appointment was confirmed by the Commission on Appointments the following week on October 19, 2016, and he presented his credentials to King Felipe VI on June 15, 2017.
-In addition to Lhuillier, the Embassy is staffed with 27 officials and other staff.
+His appointment was confirmed by the Commission on Appointments the following week on October 19, 2016, and he presented his credentials to King Felipe VI some eight months later, on June 15, 2017.

+Lhuillier would be subsequently reappointed by President Bongbong Marcos, Duterte's successor, on July 20, 2022, with his appointment being confirmed again by the CA on September 28, 2022.
+In addition to the ambassador, the Embassy is also staffed with 27 officials and other staff.

-In addition to Moran and Lhuillier, other notable diplomats who have been deployed to the Embassy as Ambassadors to Spain include León María Guerrero III, who would serve between 1962 and 1965, and José Manuel Stilianopoulos, who would serve between 1972 and 1977, and who later in life would permanently settle in Spain.
+In addition to Moran and Lhuillier, other notable diplomats who have been deployed to the Embassy as Ambassadors to Spain include León María Guerrero III, who would serve between 1962 and 1965, and Don José Manuel Stilianopoulos, who would serve between 1972 and 1977, and who later in life would permanently settle in Spain.
+Current Permanent Representative of the Philippines to the United Nations Antonio Manuel Lagdameo also briefly served a year as ambassador from 2008 to 2009.

-Part of the Embassy's philosophy is that Filipinos living outside Madrid should not need to go to the capital in order to receive consular services.
-To that end, the Embassy itself also conducts consular missions in other parts of Spain at least once or twice a year, with missions traditionally being held in southern Spain, Bilbao in the Basque Country and the Canary Islands, and more recently on the islands of Menorca and Ibiza.
+Part of the embassy's philosophy is that Filipinos living outside Madrid should not need to go to the capital in order to receive consular services.
+To that end, the embassy itself also conducts consular missions in other parts of Spain at least once or twice a year, with missions traditionally being held in southern Spain, Bilbao in the Basque Country and the Canary Islands, and more recently on the islands of Menorca and Ibiza.

-In addition to the Embassy, the Philippines maintains a network of honorary consulates throughout Spain which provide many of the same consular services in their respective areas, as well as assuming jurisdiction over the Consulate General in Barcelona, which reopened on March 2, 2020 after closing in 2012.
+In addition to the embassy, the Philippines maintains a network of honorary consulates throughout Spain which provide many of the same consular services in their respective areas, as well as assuming jurisdiction over the Consulate General in Barcelona, which reopened on March 2, 2020 after closing in 2012.